FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 ### Password: CanYouPassTheSalt?156*&

 The second property is where things get tricky.
-Imagine you had a password database full of hashes.
+Imagine you were a system administrator and had a password database full of hashes.
 It wouldn't be unfair to say that at least two people more than likely share the same password.
 How could you tell?
 If you trust the second property holds, you know that if you happen to see at least two of the same hash, it probably means it's the same exact input.
-This means a hacker could see this as well.
+This means a hacker could see this as well if they compromised the database.
 Obviosuly, this is bad.
 Let's look at the case where Alice and Bob share the same password:

 * Alice's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99
 * Bob's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99